piranha/solovyov.net/src/en/2013/goreplace.md

 Press key `up` and add replacement line and here you go indeed!

-Long story short: it's easy to write in Go, applications are fast and beautiful. :) Other things being equal it's usually around 1.5x-2x of speed of GNU grep (it's not recent test but I'm not really worried about such speed difference).
+Long story short: it's easy to write in Go, applications are fast and beautiful. :) Other things being equal it's usually around 1.5x-2x slower than GNU grep (it's not recent test but I'm not really worried about such speed difference).
 But it uses patterns from `.hgignore` and `.gitignore` of your repository to skip files and skips binaries, so usually it's faster. :) And you